Gustav Albert Schwalbe

 Gustav Albert Schwalbe, M.D.
 (1 August 1844 – 23 April 1916) was a German anatomist and anthropologist from Quedlinburg.

 He was educated at the universities of Berlin, Zurich, and Bonn (M.D.
 1866), he became in 1870 privat-docent at the University of Halle, in 1871 privatdozent and prosector at the University of Freiburg in Baden, in 1872 assistant professor at the University of Leipzig, and then professor of anatomy successively at the universities of Jena (1873), Königsberg (1881), and Strassburg (1883) — at that time a German university, Alsace having been annexed to Germany.
 There he died.

 Known for his anthropological research of primitive man, Schwalbe considered the Neanderthal to be a direct ancestor of modern humans.
-Much to the dismay of the Dutch paleontologist Eugène Dubois (1858–1940) who had discovered Java Man, Schwalbe published in 1899 the influential treatise Studien über Pithecantropus Erectus (Study of Pithecantropus Erectus).
+Much to the dismay of the Dutch paleontologist Eugène Dubois (1858–1940) who had discovered Java Man, Schwalbe published in 1899 the influential treatise Studien über Pithecantropus Erectus (Study of Pithecanthropus erectus).